Series:

 Dear reader we have stated before

-came from among its own members.
-Here is a
+its own members.
+Here is a restatement from

 Liberality